ravique/otus-courses-backend/README.md

 Simple website for Django REST API demonstration.
 Supports: user register, user login, registration on selected course.
 Authorization and login were made by JSON requests for using in rich frontends.

+CSRF-verification is turned off for testing in POSTMAN.

 [== DEMO ==](https://oc.space-coding.com/api)

 **<Attention!>** This module was made by mad-skilled student.
 Never use it in production.
 I said "NEVER". :) **</Attention!>**